kristian-mkd/bouncing-balls/README.md

 # Bouncing balls

-Bouncing balls is a simple app where users can add balls and see them bouncing around until they came to a rest position.
+Bouncing balls is a simple app where users can add balls and see them bouncing around until they stabilize in a still position.

 ## App is hosted [here](https://kristian-mkd.github.io/bouncing-balls/)